PB2204/Learn-DSA-Using-Python/README.md

 ## Getting Started

-To get started with the course, head over to our [YouTube channel](https://www.youtube.com/@Explore-Code) and find the playlist named "Learn DSA Using Python."
-Make sure to subscribe to our channel and turn on the notification bell to stay updated with the latest content.
+To get started with the course, head over to our [YouTube channel](https://www.youtube.com/@Explore-Code) and you can see the playlist named ["DSA Full Course Using Python"](https://www.youtube.com/watch?v=RQKJB7z-OqU&list=PLGxMeslbGNsU38f0599lOC-cRmrf01lD3&pp=iAQB) Make sure to subscribe to our channel and turn on the notification bell to stay updated with the latest content.

 ## Course Structure